How to Start a Charter Fishing Business: Don't Buy the "Ego Boat" First.

 So, you head to the dealership or browse the brokerage sites.
 You find a massive, shiny 35-foot center console with triple outboards.
 You picture backing it into a premium slip at the most popular marina in town, turning heads, and waiting for the clients to walk down the dock with cash in hand.

-The Debt Anchor
+The Debt Anchor and "Burnout Math"

 The Ego Boat is the vessel you buy to impress other captains, not to service your actual client base.
 It is the boat you buy before you have the cash flow to support it.

 If your fixed costs are $3,000 a month, you wake up every single morning $100 in the hole before you even buy fuel or bait.
 This pressure forces you into "Burnout Math."
-You start taking cheap trips just to make the boat payment.
+You start taking cheap, discounted trips just to make the boat payment.
 You fish in terrible weather because you can't afford a cancellation.
 The boat ends up owning you.

 The "Blue Ocean" Mobility Strategy